ypk/penguin/README.md

 ## One command to serve them all

-Instead of running the commands to serve client and server manually, you could run both concurrently using the following command
+Instead of running multiple commands to serve client and server manually, you could run both commands concurrently using the following command

 |  yarn        |   npm           |
 | ------------- |:-------------:|